EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 Furthermore, opportunities to use set networks are often missed: a good example might be in [matching networks](https://arxiv.org/abs/1606.04080) where a bi-directional RNN, instead of a set network, is used to encode elements of an input set.

 With the speed of development of Deep Learning, it is not that surprising that these techniques have failed to land on the collective Deep Learning radar.
 There are a plethora of emerging ideas equally deserving of our attention.
-However, I perosnally feel that set networks, of all their various shapes and guises, are an excellent tool for a variety of tasks, and are worthy of a place in the 'core' deep learning toolkit alongside CNNs and RNNs.
-Hence, I would like to take this opportunity to try and raise some awareness of their existance, and attempt to collate some of the various sources of information into a more digestible format.
+However, I personally feel that set networks, of all their various shapes and guises, are an excellent tool for a variety of tasks, and are worthy of a place in the 'core' deep learning toolkit alongside CNNs and RNNs.
+Hence, I would like to take this opportunity to try and raise some awareness, and attempt to collate some of the various sources of information into a more digestible format.

 #### What this post is